kinecosystem/devtools/README.md

 ## create-accounts
 A script to create user accounts in bulk with public/private key pairs for their kin wallets.
+The script will send the requests to the server in batches of 500 users every 30 seconds.

 ### Usage
 ```